-This Raspberry Ripe is an easy to make dessert that combines raw chocolate, raspberries and coconut flakes.
+This Raspberry Chocolate is an easy-to-make dessert that combines raw chocolate, raspberries and coconut flakes.
 It is great to make for guests or to keep a stash in the freezer for when you need your (healthy) chocolate fix.

 This recipe has been adapted from Sarah Wilson's Raspberry Ripple.

 This is the very first raw chocolate recipe that I shared on Becomingness. and it has been sitting on my blog not getting much love at all.
 I had forgotten all about it and I really shouldn't have.

 It is an absolute legend of a recipe and it deserves to be in the spotlight again.